 Adjunct instructor Sandra Pryor recently completed her dissertation, "The Worlds of Catholic Women in the Nineteenth Century: Belief and Behavior," from the University of Delaware (2014).

-Professor Qiu Jin Hailstorck won the Diversity Champion Award from the Office of Institutional Equity at ODU.
+Professor Qiu Jin Hailstork won the Diversity Champion Award from the Office of Institutional Equity at ODU.

 Adjunct faculty member Keith Dickson read from his recently published book, Sustaining Southern Identity: Douglas Southall Freeman and Memory in the Modern South (Baton Rouge: Louisiana State University Press, 2011), at the University Bookstore on 19 November 2013.
 The book won the 2012 Richard Slatten Award for Excellence in Biography from the Virginia Historical Society.